StrokeEd Workshops and Publications 2017 to 2024

 • Develop, influence and teach into the rehabilitation curriculum at universities for physiotherapists and occupational therapists in Australia and overseas

-• Participate in national committees and working parties, such as the Australian Stroke Guidelines Working Party and Stroke Foundation Clinical Council, Australian Physiotherapy Association and Occupational Therapy Association board/committees
+• Participate in national committees and working parties, such as the Australian Stroke Guidelines Working Party and Stroke Foundation Clinical Council, PEDro, Australian Physiotherapy Association and Occupational Therapy Association board/committees

 Key Performance Indicators